USEPA/CompTox-ToxCast-tcpl/cran-comments.md

   We believe the unable to verify current time is a false positive unrelated to package.

 ## winbuilder check results
-Installation time in seconds: 14
+Installation time in seconds: 21
-Check time in seconds: 236
+Check time in seconds: 367
-Status: 1 NOTE
+Status: OK
-R version 4.5.0 RC (2025-04-04 r88126 ucrt)

-* checking CRAN incoming feasibility ...
-[17s] NOTE
-  Maintainer: 'Madison Feshuk <feshuk.madison@epa.gov>'

-  Days since last update: 1

-  The last update was just to update the maintainer in a timely manner; this update improves the package.
+R Under development (unstable) (2025-04-29 r88182 ucrt)

 ## Downstream dependencies